 I guess you could say I learned the expensive way, that there are no bags that do it all.
 Nope, no silver bullets or quiver killers as you might say.
 I have found this true of bags designed for every type of outdoor activity I enjoy, and especially true of camera bags.
 I have gone from large messenger style camera bags from Crumpler to Lowe Pros and Dakines designed for more outdoor use.
 Well over a thousand dollars spent on bags that didn't really fit the bill, or in some cases were just plain crap for my uses.
 I had been lusting over several of the F-Stop Gear mountain series of bags for a while, but every time I had money to spend, it usually went to other gear that I needed a little more.
 However this Feburary I decided it was time and ordered the F-Stop Tilopa BC in malibu blue.

 To my excitement I received a box from F-Stop Gear a little over a week later, but what I found inside initially disappointed me.
 I had ordered a bright malibu blue Tilopa BC, but a black Satori EXP was in the box.
 Even though it was not the pack I ordered, I was glad for the opportunity to check out the largest pack that F-Stop makes.
-The high quality of the pack was apparent immediately and considering this was the big pack, it looks smaller than other packs I have that are claimed to be a similar volume.
+The high quality build of the pack was apparent immediately and considering this was the big pack, it looks smaller than other packs I have that are claimed to be a similar volume.
+I think this is because you can cinch the pack down when its not completely filled.
 I also received the XL ICU(internal camera unit), which will be the only one I have until I decide which other size I want to have in addition.